OshekharO/Reverse-Engineering/README.md

 > A collection of awesome Android app reverse engineering resources.

-[Reverse Engineering]() is the practice of reversing codes without authorisation, it's done with the aim of removing ads or upgrading to premium from Android application without paying anything.
+[Reverse Engineering]() is the practice of reversing codes without authorisation, it's done with the aim of customising the existing application as per your thinking.

+I mostly provide application with no or minimal virus detection.
+Also these applications are not created by me so I am not liable for anything.

 Your contributions and suggestions are heartily♥ welcome. (✿◕‿◕).